TannerJin/anti-fishhook/README.md

 ### Note

- Run or test in your phone instend of simulator
+ Run or test in your phone(arm64) instend of simulator
  [`Swift Function name mangling`][Swift Name Mangling]

 ### Suggestion